opalmedapps/docs/docs/development/setup.md

 The script creates several test users all with the same password (see the script).

-### Set up opalAdmin
+### Set up legacy OpalAdmin

-Follow the instructions outlined in the [opalAdmin README](https://gitlab.com/opalmedapps/opalAdmin/-/blob/develop/README.md) to set it up.
+Follow the instructions outlined in the [Legacy OpalAdmin README](https://github.com/opalmedapps/opal-admin-legacy/blob/main/README.md) to set it up.

-Once it is running you can log in with the user `admin` and the password you set above when [setting up the backend](#set-up-the-backend).
+Once it is running you can log in with the user `admin` and the password you set above when [setting up the backend](#set-up-opaladmin).

 ### Set up the mobile app

-Follow the instructions outlined in the [mobile app README](https://gitlab.com/opalmedapps/qplus/-/blob/main/README.md).
+Follow the instructions outlined in the [mobile app README](https://github.com/opalmedapps/opal-app/blob/main/README.md).

 ### Optional: User Registration

 Setting up the above components will give you the ability to use the mobile app and manage clinical data (such as questionnaires, appointment descriptions etc.) with opalAdmin.

 If you need to create new user accounts you can set up the user registration as well.
-Follow the instructions in the [registration README](https://gitlab.com/opalmedapps/registration-web-page/-/blob/main/README.md).
+Follow the instructions in the [registration README](https://github.com/opalmedapps/opal-registration/blob/main/README.md).

 ## Other components